X

 Thesis

-A thesis uses the academic research method to examine a phenomenon in mass communication, or to consider a legal, historical, or visual cases related to journalism and mass communication.
+• A thesis uses the academic research method to examine a phenomenon in mass communication, or to consider a legal, historical, or visual cases related to journalism and mass communication.

-A thesis generally is written as an academic article and has five sections: 1.
+• A thesis generally is written as an academic article and has five sections: 1.
 Introduction 2.
 Literature review 3.
 Methodology 4.
 Results and 5.
 Discussion.

-A thesis must be theoretically based and collect original data and analyze it, and discuss how your research fits in with established knowledge.
+• A thesis must be theoretically based and collect original data and analyze it and discuss how your research fits in with established knowledge.

-Committee of at least 3 faculty (at least 2 from Journalism and Strategic Media).
+• The students must form a committee of at least 3 faculty (at least 2 from Journalism and Strategic Media).

-A thesis might need approval from the Institutional Review Board, depending on the type of research.
+• A thesis might need approval from the Institutional Review Board, depending on the type of research.

 Project

+• Students seeking master's degrees to enhance career progress may complete a professional project under the direction of a faculty committee.
 In a project, students create an original work that can be used by a professional outlet.
 The way a project is completed depends on the type of work being done.
 Students are expected to complete a project that would be useful in their careers.

-The student must create original work.
+• A professional project can take many forms.
 It might be a marketing plan, business startup, a communications plan for a nonprofit organization, a series of research-based journalism articles, or a visual creative project.
+Students will determine the expectations and guidelines for the project with the committee chair.
+The quality of work in a project is expected to be equal to a thesis.

-A project might need approval from the Institutional Review Board, depending on the type of research.
+• A project might need approval from the Institutional Review Board, depending on the type of research.

-Graduate Deadlines
+Deadlines

-Students completing a thesis or project have specific guidelines from the Department of Journalism and the Graduate School.
+Students completing a thesis or project/practicum have specific guidelines from the Department of Journalism and the Graduate School.
 Please check with the Graduate School for semester-specific deadlines.
 Students must give faculty members two weeks to read the final draft before a defense.
 Students should check with their chair to schedule deadlines for proposal defenses.

 Thesis deadlines Fall Spring Summer